 - “Next time it will be a gun”

 - “We have to prepare her for the real world”

 I could go on.
+And on.
 Trust me.
 Been there too many times.
-But this coded language always is a tool for pushing out kids that have already been pushed out from society, thrown away like the trash they are perceived to be (not by themselves or their community but by privileged people.
-By people with power.
-We want to make share that those people are at least outside of the building of the schools, with no power over what happens inside.
-And if they are inside, there should be some stop gaps, some checks and balance, like Kendi said, some anti-racist policies to course correct the USS Racism School ship.
+But this coded language always is a tool for pushing out kids that have already been pushed out from society, thrown away like the trash they are perceived to be (not by themselves or their community, but by privileged people.
+By people with power.)

 Ok.
 That was a nice tangent.
 And a roundabout way of getting to more than a few questions to ask yourself before suspending; before checking those boxes, calling that parent, and giving that student the slip of paper to go home.

 40 Questions to Ask Yourself before Suspending a Child

 - Are you being racist?
 Better question, how are you being racist?